 While a full-face offers better protection for the downs, there’s no way you’d want one on the ups.
-So, pedal up the hill in open-face mode before clipping the removable chin bar on so that you’re better protected as gravity takes over.
+So, pedal up the hill in open-face mode before clipping the removable chin bar on so you’re better protected as gravity takes over.

-And when they’re in their descending configuration, they don’t always feel as solid or robust as a full-on downhill lid, even though most convertible helmets (including all those tested here) meet the ASTM F-1952 DH racing safety standard.
+When they’re in their descending configuration, they don’t always feel as solid or robust as a full-on downhill lid, even though most convertible helmets (including all those tested here) meet the ASTM F-1952 DH racing safety standard.

 Finally, don’t forget, when the helmet’s not in full-face mode, you need to carry the chin bar somehow.

 As ever, we’ve taken all of these factors into consideration in a bid to make your buying decision that bit easier.

 Bell’s Super DH feels like a full-on downhill full-face (although it’s not quite as solid-feeling as the Giro Switchblade), with firm, rather than plush, padding.

 Unlike the brand’s cheaper Super 3R convertible lid, it’s DH-certified and uses the latest MIPS Spherical brain-protecting technology.
 It’s comfortable on your head, and venting in its full-face configuration isn’t too bad at all.

 The chin bar is light and shallow enough to be clipped onto a pack without any drama.
 Fixing it onto the open-face lid is easy enough and the three locking clasps give a reassuringly positive ‘snap’ once they’re closed properly.

 It’s worth whipping the Super DH off your head to fit the chin bar though, because it’s a little fiddly.